gpietz/rust_gl_forge/README.md

 # RustSdl2024

-In recent years, I've experimented with the SDL2 library in conjunction with Rust.
+In recent years, I've experimented with the SDL2 library in conjunction with Rust and OpenGL.
 This year, I aim to revisit and further develop the source codes I've accumulated on this topic.

 ## Project status 28.01.2024
 I am currently very satisfied with and confident in the project's progress.
 The newly structured BufferObject is highly flexible, capable of managing various data formats.